uci-iasl/website/content/people/damiri.md

     items:
     - delaram6
     - delaram7
-  - title: M.Sc.
+  - title: M.S.
 Dissertation
     items:
     - delaram5
 ---

-I received my  B.Sc. from Shiraz University, Iran in Electrical Engineering.
-Later on, I got my M.Sc. in Electrical Engineering in Signal and Image Processing at Indiana University, Purdue University, Indianapolis (IUPUI).
+I received my  B.S. from Shiraz University, Iran in Electrical Engineering.
+Later on, I got my M.S. in Electrical Engineering in Signal and Image Processing at Indiana University, Purdue University, Indianapolis (IUPUI).
 I am now a Ph.D Candidate at University of California Irvine, studying Electrical Engineering.
 My research focuses on Internet of Cognitive Things in Healthcare.
 I study on edge based optimization approaches as a function of contexts of a patient to control energy constraint sensors.
 I try to design algorithms using both accuracy of measurements in sensors and activity of an individual to build more energy efficient sensor control methods to monitor a patient for longer time while fulfilling certain levels of risk of health deterioration.
 Working under supervision of my advisor, Prof. Levorato and Co-advisor, Prof. Nikil Dutt at UC Irvine, I implemented edge based context-aware algorithms to control body sensors.
 My project is in collaboration with University of Turku, Finland and VTT Technical Research Centre of Finland.
 We implement health-care IoT for a better life.